Expat Exchange

 Do you have anything more to add about local medical facilities in Japan?

 "Medical facilities and medical care in Japan are of a very high quality.
 The country has a well-developed healthcare system, with a wide range of medical services available.
 Doctors and nurses are highly trained and experienced, and the latest medical technology is widely used.
 Japan also has a strong emphasis on preventive medicine, with regular health check-ups and screenings available to the public.
-In addition, the cost of medical care in Japan is generally lower than in many other developed countries," remarked one expat living in Japan.
+In addition, the cost of medical care in Japan is generally lower than in many other developed countries," wrote one expat.

 As a foreigner living in Japan, will I have access to public healthcare?
 What is it like?